The hub's text is full below.

 There is much more to a hub than just words, and that will aid you in learning to write a good hub.

 The hub's text is full below.When I decided to write my first Hub-Page on what I believe, I’ll be honest, I drew a blank.
 It seemed like such a simple question.
-But it had to be something that I abide by everyday; it...
+But it had to be something that I abide by everyday; it had to be something that filled every niche in my life.
+If it didn’t, it...

 Just wondering in your opinion how to drive traffic to your hub?